annkimathi/KPLCInterruptions/README.md

 ## Prerequisites

 - **Tesseract**: This application uses Tesseract for OCR (Optical Character Recognition).
 Make sure to install it and add it to your system path.
 For installation guide, please refer to the [Tesseract Documentation](https://tesseract-ocr.github.io/tessdoc/).
+- **Poppler**: This application also requires Poppler for PDF rendering.
+Follow the instructions below to install it on your system:

+    ### Linux

+    1. Update your package list:

+        ```bash
+        sudo apt-get update
+        ```
+    2. Install Poppler:

+         ```bash
+        sudo apt-get install poppler-utils
+        ```
+    ### Windows

+    1. Download the latest Poppler binary from [this link](https://github.com/oschwartz10612/poppler-windows/releases/tag/v23.08.0-0).

+    2. Extract the downloaded archive.

+    3. Add the `bin` directory from the extracted archive to your system's PATH.

 ## Features